Building Location-Aware Applications

 Legal Basis

 For employee location tracking, legitimate interest may apply for delivery tracking (customers expect to know where their package is) but consent is typically required for broader monitoring.
+The ICO's guidance on monitoring workers sets out specific requirements for location tracking of employees.
 For consumer applications, consent is almost always required.

 The legal basis affects what you can do with the data.
-Location collected for delivery tracking shouldn't be used for productivity monitoring without separate consent.
+Purpose limitation is strict: location collected for delivery tracking cannot be repurposed for productivity monitoring without separate consent and a separate legal basis.
+This distinction matters in practice, because the same GPS data could serve both purposes.

 Data Minimisation